imoneoi/mistral-tokenizer/README.md

 ## Credit

-You are free to use llama-tokenizer-js for basically whatever you want (MIT license).
+You are free to use mistral-tokenizer-js for basically whatever you want (MIT license).

-You are not required to give anything in exchange, but I kindly ask that you give back by linking to [https://belladore.ai/tools](https://belladore.ai/tools) in an appropriate place in your website.
-For example, you might link with the text "Using llama-tokenizer-js by belladore.ai" or something similar.